 On the bright side, it had a nice flow from the living room to the dining room to the covered deck and then the big backyard.

-I made pro/con lists and everything on my pro list were things like “I like the doorknobs” and everything on the con list was like “NEEDS NEW ROOF IMMEDIATELY.”
+I made pro/con lists and everything on my pro list were things like “I like the doorknobs” and everything on the con list was like “needs stucco repair“, “needs new roof immediately”, “needs emergency plumbing services“, etc.

 We temporarily lost our minds did make an offer on it, but they countered with more than we felt the house was worth, so we walked away.
 Whew!
 Park house was in a nice location but oh my god, literally everything else was wrong with it.